A fast algorithm for All-Pairs-Shortest-Paths suitable for neural networks: The R-distance at finite gain

 For unweighted graphs, the spectral radius is closely related to the number of edges per node~\citep{brouwerSpectraGraphs2012}.
-In Figure \ref{fig:performance}, the performance of the distance function has a sharp cut-off at large values of $\gamma$ for every graph type: this is the critical gain for that graph.
+In Figure \ref{fig:performance}, one sees that the performance of the R-distance drops off sharply at large values of $\gamma$ for every graph type: This is the critical gain for that graph.
 For the random dense graphs (Fig \ref{fig:performance}D), the number of edges per node grows with the number of nodes, so the upper cutoff value of $\gamma$ decreases with the size of the graph.